 Remember, it needs to be personal enough that the committee knows you have written it, but scholarly enough to show the committee that you are committed.

 How do I format this essay?

 This essay is a response to a prompt.
 The format can be MLA or APA.
 However, education is a social science and depends on up-to-date information; therefore, APA is highly recommended.
 Additionally, APA is the format/citation style chosen in education classes, so this is a chance to demonstrate skill and knowledge in this style.
-Basic key points of APA are as follows:

 For further information on APA formatting and citations, see the APA resources under Writing & Speaking Resources.